 Enter the Special Purpose Rifle

 NSWC Crane went to the Army to seek input on developing a new lightweight sniper rifle and cartridge to go with it.
-The Army Marksmanship Unit (AMU) also entered the picture and put their expertise to work.
+The Army Marksmanship Unit (AMU) also entered the picture to offer their input.

 Both versions came with Ops Inc mounts and suppressors.
 The optic of choice was a Leupold TS-30 2.5-8×36.
 The cartridge developed for the project was the now-famous Mk 262 77gr OTM.